 - Return to your veterinarian in 10-14 days for a progress exam.
-Skin healing and leg function will be evaluated, sutures will be removed, and any physical therapy questions will be addressed. - Please see your veterinarian in 6 weeks for progress x-rays.
-Adjustments may be made to the physical therapy schedule based on these results.
-Your pet may need an additional x-ray 12 weeks after surgery if the bone is not healed at 8 weeks. - Your pet should start touching his/her toe down within the first 2 weeks.
+Skin healing and leg function will be evaluated, sutures will be removed, and any physical therapy questions will be addressed. - Your pet should start touching his/her toe down within the first 2 weeks.
 Thereafter, leg use should steadily improve to 90% normal at 6-8 weeks.
 If you notice a sudden deterioration in leg use at any time after surgery, please see your veterinarian for exam.